rahatchowdhury8899-hub/ChemAI/README.md

 ├── 06_train_gnn_plus.py
 ├── 07_train_gnn_plus_improved.py
 ├── 08_make_comparison_plots.py
-├── app.py                     # Streamlit demo app (local)
+├── app.py                     # Streamlit demo application (local)
 ├── .gitignore
 └── README.md

-Large datasets, trained models, and intermediate result files are intentionally excluded from version control.
+Large datasets, trained model weights, and intermediate result files are intentionally excluded from version control to keep the repository lightweight and publicly shareable.

-Streamlit Web Application

-A Streamlit-based web application is included for demonstration purposes.

-Input: SMILES string

-Output: Predictions from

-Random Forest (baseline)

-GNN+ (experimental)

-The application is currently available as a local interactive demo for testing and screenshots.
-Public deployment will be released following additional validation and robustness testing.

-Evaluation & Comparison
+Evaluation and Comparison

 Model performance is assessed using standard metrics:

-Regression: R², MAE
+Regression: R², Mean Absolute Error (MAE)

 Classification: ROC-AUC, PR-AUC, Accuracy

+Comparative analyses include:

+True vs. predicted scatter plots

+ROC curves for NR-AR classification

+Metric-based performance comparisons between RF and GNN+ models

-Comparative performance plots (RF vs GNN+) are generated using the provided analysis scripts.
+All plots are generated using the provided analysis scripts.

+Streamlit Web Application

+A Streamlit-based web application is included for interactive demonstration.

+Input:

+SMILES string

+Output:

+Predictions from Random Forest (baseline)

+Predictions from GNN+ (experimental)

+The application is currently provided as a local demo for testing, visualization, and screenshots.
+Public deployment will follow additional validation and robustness testing.

-Data & Code Availability
+Data and Code Availability

-All datasets used in this study were obtained from publicly available sources.
+All datasets used in this project originate from publicly available sources.
 Due to size constraints and licensing considerations, the following are not included in this repository:

 Raw datasets

-Trained model weights
+Trained model checkpoints

 Intermediate result files

-Scripts are provided to reproduce the full modeling and evaluation pipeline given access to the original data sources.
+Scripts are provided to fully reproduce the modeling and evaluation pipeline, given access to the original data sources.

 GitHub Repository:
 https://github.com/rahatchowdhury8899-hub/ChemAI